How to Make a Crisp with Any Fruit

 Step 3: Make the crumble topping

 In another bowl, combine the oats, brown sugar, flour and nuts.
 Cut the butter into half-inch cubes and blend into the oat mixture with a fork, pastry cutter or your fingers.
 Work the butter in until the mixture is crumbly.
 It’s OK if some larger pieces of butter remain.
+Looking for a healthier option?
+Learn how to make gluten-free apple crisp.

 Sprinkle the crumble over the fruit.
 Don’t pat it down!
 The topping should be chunky and uneven in order to get that classic crunchy-chewy texture once baked.